PreetamGKatakali/100Days-Of-Coding/Day25/README.md

-# Day24🧑‍💻
+# Day25🧑‍💻
 ## Topics going to cover:
 ### DSA
-- write a program to find the maxproduct from the array rotations .
+- write a program to find the intersection in the arrays .
-- Write a program to find union for all the arrays.
+- Write a program to find heap sort.

 ### JavaScript
 - Understanding about the async in the javascript.